 Leonard Nevarez is Professor of Sociology, former Director of the Urban Studies Program, and former Tatlock Director of Multidisciplinary Studies.
 He received his PhD in Sociology from the University of California at Santa Barbara and joined Vassar’s Sociology Department in 1999.
 An urban sociologist by training, his research examines how markets and their cultures transform places, formal organizations, and labor reproduction.
 Currently Nevarez is the primary investigator of a 2018 Poughkeepsie food security survey, which replicates the survey he oversaw for the Poughkeepsie Plenty community food assessment.
-He blogs at Musical Urbanism and is at work on a book about Martha and the Muffins, the break-out act of Toronto's new wave music scene.
+Currently, he is co-editing (with Ryan Center, London School of Economics) a forthcoming Oxford Handbook of Urban Sociology.
+He blogs at Musical Urbanism and remains at work on a book about Martha and the Muffins, the break-out act of Toronto's new wave music scene.

 Research and Academic Interests